-Maxeon prohibits engagement in any form of harassment including but not limited to status-based harassment, sexual harassment and mental or physical coercion or verbal abuse of workers.
+Maxeon prohibits engagement in any form of harassment including but not limited to status-based harassment, sexual harassment and mental or workers.
 Maxeon also prohibits the threat of any such treatment.

 A safe and conducive workplace

 Maxeon works to ensure that the workplace is a safe and conducive environment for everyone.
 This includes a cap on the number of hours worked in a week, fair compensation plans and rigorous safety practices.